clarkritchie/clarkritchie/README.md

 - [Basic Go Things](https://github.com/clarkritchie/basic-go-things)
   - [gRPC](https://github.com/clarkritchie/basic-go-things/tree/main/grpc) -- gRPC example of a "Hello World" server in Go, with clients in Go and Python
-- Produce [camelCased JSON from a Go Struct](https://gist.github.com/clarkritchie/e98791cfb06f6fcd22e40ddb2516376c) -- I was recently asked in an interview how to do this, I've always referred to this as "JSON Hints", but maybe that's incorrect?
-(I think that `json.Marshal` was all they were looking for!)
+- Produce [camelCased JSON from a Go Struct](https://gist.github.com/clarkritchie/e98791cfb06f6fcd22e40ddb2516376c) -- I was asked in an interview how to do this...
+I've always referred to this technique as "JSON Hints", but maybe that's incorrect?
+I think that `json.Marshal` was all they were looking for.

 ### Terraform Things